Seniors Living Management Certificate

 Experience working or volunteering with active seniors

-A minimum of 6 TRU credits (distance or on-campus)
+A minimum of six TRU credits (distance or on-campus)

-MNGT 1211, Management Principles and Practices (3)
+- MNGT 1211, Management Principles and Practices (3)

-MNGT 2131, Motivation and Productivity (3)
+- MNGT 2131, Motivation and Productivity (3)

-BBUS 3811 Human Resource Management (3)
+- HRMN 2821 Human Resource Management (3)

-HLTH 1021, Nutrition for Health and Changing Lifestyles* (3)
+- HLTH 1021, Nutrition for Health and Changing Lifestyles* (3)

-HLTH 3711, Healthy Aging: A Contemporary Perspective* (3)
+- HLTH 3711, Healthy Aging: A Contemporary Perspective* (3)

 - HLTH 3713, Seniors Residential Site Operations (5)

-HLTH 2707, Seniors Living Observational Practicum (1)
+- HLTH 2707, Seniors Living Observational Practicum (1)

-HLTH 3707, Seniors Living Project Practicum (2)
+- HLTH 3707, Seniors Living Project Practicum (2)

-Courses that have a practicum component are held in BC and are available only to students residing in BC.
-Applicants residing outside BC who want to complete the program may participate at practicum sites in BC, if appropriate arrangements can be made.
+Courses that have a practicum component are held in BC and are available only to BC residents.
+If you live outside BC but want to complete the program, you may participate at practicum sites in BC, if appropriate arrangements can be made.

 Practicum courses may be limited by geographic location, time of year, and space and enrolment.
-Practicum placements cannot be guaranteed in the student's home region.
+Practicum placements cannot be guaranteed in your home region.